-- A. Restroom facilities must be designed for ease of maintenance. - B. Graffiti resistant finishes shall be specified where possible. - C. Specify all stainless steel or chrome plated brass fittings for long-lasting quality. - D. Each restroom shall have individual exhausts to prevent sound transmission. - E. Ceramic tile shall be installed at floors and walls to a minimum height 4'-0" above finished floor.
-Provide continuous wood blocking behind an accessory when the toilet accessory partially overlaps the ceramic tile. - 1.2 UNISEX / FAMILY TOILET ROOM - A. An accessible unisex/family toilet room shall be provided in all buildings. - B. Locate one toilet on the main entrance level of the building if more than one unisex/family toilet is required by code.
-Every attempt should be made to collocate this toilet with other multiple-fixture toilet rooms. - C. Fixtures: Provide minimum one (1) water closet, one (1) urinal and one (1) lavatory within the room. - D. Accessories: University standard toilet room accessories and one (1) infant changing station.
+- An accessible unisex/family toilet room shall be provided in all buildings. - Locate one toilet on the main entrance level of the building if more than one unisex/family toilet is required by code.
+Every attempt should be made to co-locate this toilet with other multiplefixture toilet rooms. - Fixtures: Provide minimum one (1) water closet, one (1) urinal and one (1) lavatory within the - Accessories: University standard toilet room accessories and one (1) infant changing station.